lovro-bikic/lovro-bikic.github.io/_posts/2025-03-13-github-actions-rubocop-workflow.md

   rubocop:
     runs-on: ubuntu-latest
     timeout-minutes: 10
+    env:
+      RUBOCOP_CACHE_ROOT: tmp/rubocop
 {% endraw %}
 {% endhighlight %}

 Defines the job and its runner and timeout.
 Adjust the timeout if necessary, but keep it as low as possible in case a workflow run gets stuck so you don't get billed for wasted minutes ([default timeout is 6 hours](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idtimeout-minutes), which could cost you a couple $$ if something goes awry and you don't notice it (speaking from experience)).

+This part of the workflow also sets up the [`RUBOCOP_CACHE_ROOT`](https://docs.rubocop.org/rubocop/usage/caching.html#cache-path) environment variable to save RuboCop cache in the `tmp/rubocop` folder.
+This is the folder we'll be saving in GitHub Actions cache later on.

 ### Repo setup